nickjohnson13/Plant_FinanceSE/README.md

 # Plant_FinanceSE

-A set of models for assessing the wind plant cost of energy.
-The models use cost and energy production information about the wind plant and turbines along with inputs for financial parameters to estimate overall plant cost of energy.
+A set of models for assessing overall wind plant cost of energy (coe).
+The models use wind turbine and plant cost and energy production information as well as several financial parameters in simple equations to estimate coe.

 Author: [K. Dykes] (mailto:katherine.dykes@nrel.gov)